codedge/laravel-fpdf/README.md

 ## Use in Laravel Vapor

-If you are wanting to use the [Laravel Vapor](https://vapor.laravel.com) platform to host your application, [a special/specific header](https://docs.vapor.build/1.0/projects/development.html#binary-responses) will need to be attached to each response that FPDF returns to your browser.
+If you want to use [Laravel Vapor](https://vapor.laravel.com) to host your application, [a special header](https://docs.vapor.build/1.0/projects/development.html#binary-responses) needs to be attached to each response that FPDF returns to your browser.
 To enable the use of this header, add the following environment variable to the Vapor environment file:

 ```dotenv
 FPDF_VAPOR_HEADERS=true